atsushieno/aap-core/README.md

     - sratom
   - cerbero (as the builder, private fork)
 - vst3 category
-  - vst3sdk
+  - vst3sdk (no particular dependency found, for non-GUI parts)
-    - TODO: fill the rest

 ### cerbero fork